International First-Year Student Scholarships and Need-Based Financial Aid

 On-Campus Student Employment

-On-campus part-time job opportunities are also available to international students with F-1 and J-1 visas.
+Although not guaranteed for every student, on-campus part-time job opportunities are also available to international students with F-1 and J-1 visas.
 A student working just 10 hours a week, for example, could earn about $4,000 in a nine-month academic year.